 - Contact details of three individuals who can provide recommendation letters upon request.

-For informal inquiries, please contact Karl Farrow (email@example.com)
+For informal inquiries, questions about the position or application process, please contact Karl Farrow (firstname.lastname@example.org).

-Review of applications begins December 15, 2021, and will continue until the position is filled.
-Short-listed candidates will be invited in the first and second quarters of 2022 for an interview.
+Review of applications begins December 15, 2021 and will continue until the position is filled.
+Short-listed candidates will be invited in first and second quarters of 2022 for an interview.

 Non-discrimination and equal access policy